 Obviously, I played Lords of Midnight when it came out.
 But in 1990, during my first job, writing accounts software, I bought a Spectrum +3 and started playing around with it, wanting to apply some of my newer found knowledge to the older machine.
 I ended up getting side tracked and hacking Lords of Midnight because I wanted to know how it worked.
 After I produced a full commented disassembly of it, I set about porting it to DOS.
 That port was later released on Domark’s Lords of Midnight:The Citadel, at the request of Mike.
 However, before even that, Jon Ritman played it, and prompted me to join the games industry.
 I ended up working for SCi in Southampton, and my first job was reverse engineering a Japanese NEC PC machine, in order to port Cyberwar to it.
 I was lucky enough to meet Mike in London a number of years later, and we discussed the labour of love that the development must have been for me.
 He was truly impressed with the work and effort of what I had done, and that in turn, filled me with much joy.

-I started a Windows port in 1999 and setup icemark.com has a repository of Midnight related material.
+I started a Windows port in 1999 and setup icemark.com has a repository of Midnight related material for Best Tig welder reviews.
 I founded a yahoo group for the discussion of all things Midnight.
 These sites brought me in to contact with many like minded, Midnight inspired people.
 Many of whom I now holiday with for a long weekend every year, at various locations around the world, in what we affectionately call, The Midnight Council.

 My work on the reverse engineering of Midnight, led to me reverse engineering many old Spectrum games.
 Work, which has been used by many retro developers over the years.
 It also led to me working for a large New York law firm on the 3D Parent Case 4,734,690, or ‘690.
 In which I had to reverse engineer PSION flight simulator for ZX81 and Spectrum, in order to prove prior art.